lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     AND sso.numObs > 200

 In the query above, in order to have the query execution not to take too long, we restrict the number of returned objects to have their ``mpc.ssObjectId`` in the limited range.
 We also select only the objects with more than 200 observations.
+The query will return about 130,000 objects.

 Step 2.2.
-Plot the distribution of semi-major axes ``a`` and eccentricities ``e`` of object in your query.
+Plot the distribution of semi-major axes ``a``, eccentricities ``e`` and inclinations ``incl`` of orbits of the objects in your query.
+The execution of the query will result in a blank panel for the plot, with a comment "Cannot display the requested data."
+To plot the disctribution of ``a`` you need to click on the "plot settings" icon (two gears), click on "add a new chart,"  select "Histogram" for "Plot Type."
+Enter "q / (1-e)" as the "column or expression" and "100" for number of bins as on the screenshot below.

+**SCREENSHOT**

+Clicking "Apply" will result in the following table + plot below.
+You should close the chart stating "cannot display requested data" by clicking the blue "X" mark in its upper right hand corner.
+Note that the distribution of asteroids is not uniform, but it reveals a number of peaks and gaps where there are very few (or no) objects.
+These are known as Kirkwood gaps, which arise due to resonances between the asteroid's and Jupiter's orbital periods.

+**SCREENSHOT**

+You can also explore the eccentricities of asteroids' orbits, by "adding a new chart" with "e" as the "column or expression.
+This will appear as a new plot revealing the distribution of ``e``.
+There are only a few high-eccentricity objects extracted via your query - you can see those more clearly by selecting "log" for "Y" under chart options.
+Finally, produce the third plot, revealing the distribution of orbital inclinatons.
+Do so by clicking again on two gears, "adding a new plot" and selecting "incl" as the expression.

 .. **CANNOT BE DONE WITH SSOBJECTID = -735085100561880491**